Shiny White Suburban

 So, I did nothing.

-An hour later, he pulled into my driveway and from the backseat of his car slid a long metal spear.
+Thirty minutes later, he pulled into my driveway and from the backseat of his car slid a long metal spear.
 The groundhog was trapped, so things would be easy, he assured.
-But up close, I noticed his spear was actually a picket salvaged from an old wrought iron gate.
-Is that gonna work?
-I asked, brows raised.
+Up close, I noticed his spear was actually a picket salvaged from an old wrought iron gate.

 Dude!
 I yelled, jumping backwards.
 What the fuck?!